Seanforfun/llvm-kaleidoscope/Chapt1_Lexer_And_Parser/README.md

 ## Lexer and Parser

+### Code
+Codes can be found at my github [toy.cpp](https://github.com/Seanforfun/llvm-kaleidoscope/blob/master/Chapt1_Lexer_And_Parser/toy.cpp) and cmake file can be found at [CMakeList.txt](https://github.com/Seanforfun/llvm-kaleidoscope/blob/master/Chapt1_Lexer_And_Parser/CMakeLists.txt).

+Bugs may be found in this file and the code in github is tested.

+Please make sure you have installed LLVM enviroment.

 ### What is Lexer(Character Level)
 When compiler is translating a code, it requires to split code into tokens.
 The tool to extract the tokens is call lexer(or scanner).